CMecrow/CM-Project-5/README.md

 - Generated a new secret key to add to Heroku config vars.
 - Updated settings.py to retrieve secret key from env.py file, for DEBUG to only be true should there be a variable named 'DEVELOPMENT' (again located in env.py but not on Heroku).
 - Created a new public bucket on S3 to store static files, enabled static website hosting, applied a CORS configuration to grant our Heroku app access and generated a security policy for the bucket, all in permissions.
 Detailed walkthrough of these steps available [here.](https://codeinstitute.s3.amazonaws.com/fullstack/AWS%20changes%20sheet.pdf)
 - Still within AWS, I navigated to IAM to create a user to access the newly created bucket.
 This required a group for the user, coupled with a suitable access policy.
-Walkthrough followed [here.](https://codeinstitute.s3.amazonaws.com/fullstack/AWS%20changes%20sheet.pdf).
+Again walkthrough followed [here.](https://codeinstitute.s3.amazonaws.com/fullstack/AWS%20changes%20sheet.pdf).
 - Once the above step was complete, I had access to the newly created user's access key and secret access key, both of which were then added as config vars on Heroku, along with 'USE_AWS', which would be used in the next step.
 - Back in GitPod, I installed boto3 and django-storages, updating my requirements.txt.
 Django-storages was added to my installed apps in settings.py.
 Still in settings, I added an if statement to check if the variable 'USE_AWS' was present, ensuring it wouldn't be in GitPod, but was in Heroku.
 Within the if statement, I added details of the S3 bucket, along with a way of the access key and secret access keys being reached on Heroku.
 - Since the static files are almost ready to be used on the deployed Heroku site, I removed the DISABLE_COLLECTSTATIC variable.